sammanomar/jul-hackathon/README.md

 - Link the contact form with email API
 - Allow users to Sign up and make accounts
 - Develop a commercial side for the website
+- Add up to date tide timing to every single location

 ## Testing